ApoorvaKa/game-of-life/README.md

 ## Credits

 This implementation of Conway's Game of Life was created by Apoorva Kaushik.
-It is inspired by the work of Jo
+It is inspired by the work of John Conway and countless other developers.